Criminal investigation detectors student detectors in the same case Prabowo-Jookowi - ExBulletin

 “I am sure that the police chief is a very wise person,” said HabiBurokhman.

-Read also: ITB response to the arrest of students concerning the download of the head of the head of the State
+Read also: ITB response to the arrest of students concerning the download of the head of state even

-Read also: PCO: students are arrested by downloading even Prabowo-Jokowi should be encouraged
+Read also: PCO: Students were arrested to download the same prabowo-jookowi should be encouraged

 Journalist: Nadia Putri Rahmani